-Helping physicians, health care teams, and hospitals improve patient care.
+Helping physicians, health care teams and hospitals improve patient care.

-We help physicians, health care teams, and hospitals use data to gain insights into patient care and improve patient outcomes.
+We help physicians, health care teams and hospitals use data to gain insights into patient care and improve patient outcomes.

-Leaders in big data analytics and research.
+Leaders in big data analytics and research

-Housed at Unity Health Toronto’s St. Michael’s Hospital, GEMINI is supported by our partners at GeMQIN - Ontario Health, Sinai Health System, Sunnybrook Health Sciences Centre, Trillium Health Partners, and the University Health Network.
+Housed at Unity Health Toronto’s St. Michael’s Hospital, the GEMINI study is supported by our partners at the Ontario General Medicine Quality Improvement Network (GeMQIN), Ontario Health, Sunnybrook Health Sciences Centre, Sinai Health System, Trillium Health Partners, and the University Health Network.

 By the numbers

-240,000+ patient admissions from 144,000+ unique patients
+370,000+ patient admissions from 207,000+ unique patients

-7 hospitals across Ontario
+20+ hospitals across Ontario

 1+ billion data points